tannewt/wa-law.org/site/org/association_of_washington_business/README.md

 ## [SB 5904](/bill/2023-24/sb/5904/) - Extending the terms of eligibility for financial aid programs. 👍2

+## [SB 5915](/bill/2023-24/sb/5915/) - Extending an existing hazardous substance tax exemption for certain agricultural crop protection products that are temporarily warehoused but not otherwise used, manufactured, packaged, or sold in the state of Washington. 👍1
+* 👍💵 Emily Shay

 ## [SB 5931](/bill/2023-24/sb/5931/) - Motorized vehicle tires/6PPD  👎1 ❓1
 * 👎💵 Peter Godlewski